- A stunning physique

 An utterly captivating cockpit just needs a firmware upgrade for its touchscreen-driven software; it reacts a little slowly as you try to drive the XK's climate, audio and navigation controls.
 Elsewhere, the Jag's fit and finish could charm anyone, with a choice of wood or metallic trim, natural leather hides and plush, thick carpeting.

-The XK's cabin hasn't been smudged one bit since it was new in 2007.
+The XK's cabin hasn't been reconfigured since it was new in 2007, and that's fine.
 It's organized beautifully, stripped down to elemental shapes and shorn of as many buttons and switches as it could be.
 The dash is paneled with walnut or metallic trim, and bright trim glints tastefully from around the cabin--on the knurled rollers that control the audio from the steering wheel, on the chromed switches that operate the power seats from the door panels.

 If you thought the XKR was the incomparable peak of power, wait until you hear the XKR-S bellow through its mostly unrestricted exhaust.
-We're not sold on the steering changes, but the unflappable XK chassis feels even more so in this very exclusive edition, vaulting it into collectible status just as quickly as it catapults off the line, and around the most treacherous of sunny-then-shady California switchbacks.
-You'll choke at your own price limits before you exhaust the ones that bind the XKR-S to the street.
+We're not sold on the steering changes--it's very fast but also very light--but the unflappable XK chassis feels even more so in this very exclusive edition, vaulting it into collectible status just as quickly as it catapults off the line.
+We've smoked tires around the most treacherous sunny-then-shady California switchbacks in one to find out the truth: You'll choke at your own price limits before you exhaust the ones that bind the XKR-S to the street.

 Comfort & Quality